-But Aeroplan is a strong addition to the stable of Chase transfer partners.
-It will be the points program’s 14th transfer partner, and the latest addition since Chase added Emirates Skywards transfers in August 2019.
+Aeroplan is a strong addition to the stable of Chase transfer partners.
+It’s the latest addition since Chase added Emirates Skywards transfers in August 2019.

 Aeroplan is a longtime favorite of frequent flyers for using miles, thanks to reasonable redemptions to fly Star Alliance carriers like SWISS, EVA Air, Turkish, and dozens more.
-More recently, Air Canada partnered up with Etihad for a new way to book the outstanding Apartments first class.
+More recently, Air Canada partnered up with Etihad for a new way to book flights to and from the Middle East.

 On the downside, some redemptions now cost more.
 Most notably, business class flights from the U.S. to Europe jumped from 55,000 miles each way to as much as 85,000 miles each way, depending on how long the flight is thanks to Aeroplan’s new pricing model that’s based (in part) on distance.

 Still, there are plenty of great ways to use Aeroplan miles in this new setup, including 12,500-mile flights from the mainland U.S. to Hawaii, reasonable business class redemptions to Asia, and much more.

 Read our guide to maximizing the new Aeroplan program!

 Scope out the full list of Chase transfer partners, and you’ll see that Aeroplan makes for a nice addition.